rms1000watt/serverless-tf/Readme.md

 - [ ] examples/hellow-world-py
 - [ ] examples/hellow-world-js
 - [ ] env vars in lambda as string mapped to map (VAR1=val1 VAR2=val2 VAR3=val3)
+- [ ] nightly clones of this project to rms1000watt/terraform-aws-serverless so it can be found at registry.terraform.io